axano/HackersUniversity/README.md

 ### USE THE INTERNET AS IT WAS DESIGED TO BE AND NOT FOR SELLING YOURSELF FOR FREE ON THE SOCIAL MEDIA...

+### WARNING ONLY THE MASTER BRANCH IS VERIFIED AND SCRUTINIZED USE OTHER BRANCHES ON OWN RISK!!!!

 ### General:

 1.Knowledge is power, the internet has revolutionised the way knowledge is distributed.
 Use it...